soundpress/RulesOfNYC/docs/c31/index.rst

       (E) Whether a portion of the Community Service has been completed.

-   (2) A denial of a request for an extension is not subject to appeal.
+   (2) A denial of a request for an extension is not subject to appeal at OATH.

    (3) A request for extension of time to complete Community Service will not extend the date by which a Respondent must pay the monetary civil penalty.
 If a request for an extension is denied, the Respondent must either complete the Community Service by the date specified in the Decision, or pay the applicable monetary civil penalty thirty (30) days from the date of the Decision or thirty-five (35) days if the Decision is mailed.

-(d) Within two (2) days after the specified date of completion in a Decision, a notice granting an extension, or an order issued, pursuant to 48 RCNY § 7-07, the Community Service Provider must provide to Respondent either:

-   (1) a Certificate of Completion indicating that the Community Service was completed by the specified date; or

-   (2) a Certificate of Non-Completion indicating that the Community Service was not completed by the specified date.

-(e) If a Respondent who receives a Certificate of Non-Completion believes that he or she has timely completed Community Service, he or she may contact OATH’s Clerk’s Office.
-The Clerk’s Office will review any information or documentation submitted in support of Respondent’s claim that Community Service was completed on time.
-If the Clerk’s Office finds that Community Service was completed on time, Respondent will not have to pay the monetary civil penalty.